zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

   </summary>
 </details>

-## Interludium
+## Intermezzo

 Okay, so now we can find an empty location and we also know what the valid values for that location are.
 What’s left is to try each one of those values in that location and trying to solve the rest.

-This is called backtracking search.
-You try one choice and recurse, if the recursive call didn’t find any solutions, try the next choice.
+This is called backtracking search:
+- You try one choice and recurse
+- if the recursive call didn’t find any solutions
+  - try the next choice.
-If none of the choices return a valid solution, return nil.
+- if none of the choices return a valid solution

-Please consult
+  -  return nil.

+You may want to consult
 [the Wiki page on backtracking algorithms](https://github.com/zhendrikse/tdd/wiki/Coding-Katas#katas-using-backtracking-algorithms) before continuing to the next and final exercise.
 You'll find there [a dedicated section on backtracking with clojure](https://github.com/zhendrikse/tdd/wiki/Coding-Katas#a-simple-backtracking-example-in-clojure).